-The Rhode Island Governor's Council on Behavioral Health is the mental health planning council.
-It reviews and evaluates mental health needs and problems in Rhode Island.
-It stimulates and monitors the development, coordination, and integration of statewide mental health services.
-The Council serves in an advisory capacity to the Governor.
+The Rhode Island Governor's Council on Behavioral Health is the State’s behavioral health planning council.
+It was established by both federal and State law to review and evaluate the needs and problems associated with Rhode Island’s services for individuals with mental health and substance use disorders.
+In addition, the Council stimulates and monitors the development, coordination, and integration of these State-wide services.
+The Council also serves in an advisory capacity to the Governor and the General Assembly.

-Contact Corinna Roy at firstname.lastname@example.org or 401-462-0455 with any comments or questions about the Governor's Council on Mental Health.
+Please contact James Dealy at James.Dealy@bhddh.ri.gov or 401-462-0118 with any comments or questions about the Governor's Council on Behavioral Health.